raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 ## Program the sweet shop reaction game mechanics

 Many people enjoy testing their reaction time against a clock.
-Let's create a reaction game using ScratchGPIO that we can connect a squidgy sweet button to later on.
-The object of the game is to see how many times you can squeeze the sweet button in 10 seconds.
+Let's create a reaction game using ScratchGPIO that we can connect to a squidgy sweet button later on.
+The object of the game is to see how many times you can squeeze the sweet button in ten seconds.

-You will need to create two variables for this game: one to count the button presses and one to count time.
+You will need to create two variables for this game: one to count the button presses, and one to count time.

 1. Click on **variables** from the blocks palette and select `make a variable`.
 Name the first variable **counter** and click **ok**.